Getting the Best Heroin Rehab Treatment

 Mixing heroin with other drugs can have devastating consequences, so it’s important to act fast.

-If you or someone you know is abusing heroin or mixing it with other drugs, please call our helpline at 1-888-744-0789 for information on treatment programs that can help with concurrent addictions.
+If you or someone you know is abusing heroin or mixing it with other drugs, please call our helpline at 1-888-744-0789 Who Answers? for information on treatment programs that can help with concurrent addictions.
 Our treatment support staff are here to help 24 hours a day, 7 days a week.

 As a concerned parent or loved one, it’s important to know the slang terms for heroin because your addicted loved one may use street names to avoid detection when talking to friends about an illegal opioid.
 If you are educated on and aware of the different names for heroin, then you’ll be more equipped to catch your loved one’s heroin abuse before it leads to dependence and addiction.